 - A hermetic seal (to protect the container’s contents)

-A third feature, consumer convenience (easy opening for those with physical limitations such as arthritis, or who may lack strength and suffer from dexterity loss or other impairments) to date has not been a requirement as achieving all three features in a single product has been quite challenging.
-For example, there might be a conflict between easy opening and an air-tight, moisture-resistant, tamper evident seal (which requires a powerful ‘weld’ of the foil to the bottle).
-Lift ‘n’ Peel™ TamperSeal is designed to offer all three features with none of the incompatibilities.
+Consumer convenience (easy opening for those with physical limitations) and improved hygiene (less chance of introducing pathogens to the package) to date has not been a requirement as achieving all these features in a single product has been quite challenging.
+For example, there might be a conflict between easy opening and a tamper evident seal (which requires a powerful ‘weld’ of the foil to the bottle).
+There are also situations where breaching the tamper evident liner requires the use of a tool, which may risk the introduction of microbes to the package.
+Top Tab™ 2 TamperSeal is designed to offer all these features with none of the incompatibilities.

 In North America, most OTC drugs (including analgesics, decongestants, antihistamines, and similar products) are frequently sold in plastic containers.
 The same types of containers are often used for vitamins, minerals and nutraceuticals.
 In the US, these products need to be in tamper-evident packaging, that are designed to reveal any interference with the contents.